biotorrents/gazelle/README.md

 ## Decent debugging

 BioGazelle seeks to be easy and fun to develop.
-We're collecting the old debug class monstrosity into a nice little bar.
+I collected the old debug class monstrosity into a nice little bar.
 There's also no more `DEBUG_MODE` or random permissions.
 There's just a development mode that spits everything out, and a production mode that doesn't.